Neutron lifetime and dark decay of the neutron and hydrogen

 The mixing between the neutron $n$ and its mirror twin $n'$ was introduced in Ref. \cite{BB-nn'}, assuming that two states are exactly degenerate in mass, and its astrophysical and cosmological implications were discussed in Refs. \cite{BB-nn',nn'-cosm}.
-This mixing s similar, and perhaps complementary, to neutron-antineutron ($n-\bar n$) mixing \cite{Phillips}.
+This mixing is similar, and perhaps complementary, to neutron-antineutron ($n-\bar n$) mixing \cite{Phillips}.
 However, in difference from the latter, it is not restricted by the nuclear stability limits since $n-n'$ transition for a neutron bound in nuclei cannot take place simply because of energy conservation \cite{BB-nn'}.
-Possible experimental strategies for searching $n-n'$ oscillation were discussed in Refs. \cite{BB-PRL,nn'-exp}, and results of several dedicated experiments can be found in Refs. \cite{Experiments}.
+Possible experimental strategies for searching $n-n'$ oscillation were discussed in Refs. \cite{BB-PRL,nn'-exp}, and the results of several dedicated experiments can be found in Refs. \cite{Experiments}.

-In this paper we consider the situation when mirror symmetry is softly or spontaneously broken and $n$ and $n'$ states are not exactly degenerate in mass, and discuss implications of $n\to n'$ decay in the light of the neutron lifetime puzzle and other issues as matter stability etc.
+In this paper we consider the situation when mirror symmetry is softly or spontaneously broken and $n$ and $n'$ states are not exactly degenerate in mass but have a mass splitting of about a MeV, so that $n\to n' X$ decay of free neutron becomes possible.
+This concept suggests intriguing connection between the neutron lifetime and dark matter puzzles.
+In particular, dark matter can present entirely in the form of mirror neutrons, without an atomic component, if mirror proton $p'$ is heavier than mirror neutron $n'$, and it decays as $p' \to n' \bar e' \nu_e'$.
+We shall discuss implications of $n\to n'$ decay in the light of the neutron lifetime puzzle and other issues as are the matter stability, dark matter decay, etc.

 {\bf 3.} One can consider a theory based on the product $G\times G'$ of two identical gauge factors (Standard Model $SU(3)\times SU(2)\times U(1)$ or some its extension), ordinary (O) particles belonging to $G$ and mirror (M) particles to $G'$ (mirror Standard Model $SU(3)'\times SU(2)'\times U(1)'$ or its equivalent extension).